bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/functions-reading-and-writing/readAndWrite.md

 You define a function with the `function` keyword followed by a unique name.

 If the function takes inputs, like our `set` function you need to specify the parameter types and parameter names.
-A common convention is to use an underscore as a prefix for the parameter name to separate them from state variables.
+A common convention is to use an underscore as a prefix for the parameter name to distinguish them from state variables.

-You can then set the visibility and declare them view or pure as we do for the `get` function if they don't modify the state.
-Our get function also returns values, so we have to specify the return types, in this case, it's a `uint` since the state variable `num` that is returned is a `uint`.
+You can then set the visibility and declare them `view` or `pure` as we do for the `get` function if they don't modify the state.
+Our `get` function also returns values, so we have to specify the return types, in this case, it's a `uint` since the state variable `num` that is returned is a `uint`.

 We will explore further particularities of Solidity functions in more detail in the following sections.